 In order for you to graduate, the department must certify that you have completed your declared program in economics.
-To do that, we check your Columbia transcript as well as any transfer credits that have been approved by the department.
+To do that, we check your Columbia transcript, as well as any transfer credits that have been approved by the department.
 Transfer credits that are not approved by the department are not counted towards the major requirements.
 Each year, we discover many students whose records are incomplete or who have not strictly followed the department’s course sequencing requirements.
 In some cases, this is not uncovered until it is too late for the student to graduate on time with the economics program that he or she has been working towards.
-It is your responsibility to make sure that you have completed your economics major, and that your student records are up to date.
-You should complete a checklist for your program (available here online, or go to http://econ.columbia.edu/checklists) and if you have any questions or concerns about your completed checklist, then you should contact email@example.com.
+It is your responsibility to make sure that you have completed all requirements for your economics major, and that your student records are up to date.
+You should complete a checklist for your program (available here online) and if you have any questions or concerns about your completed checklist, then you should contact email@example.com.
 You should not rely on your DAR or on your College or GS advisor to tell you that you have completed your economics program.
-Three of the most common problems that we find are:
+Four of the most common problems that we find are:

 - AP, IB or GCE credits not listed on the transcript: If you are using any of these advanced placement credits in place of Principles of economics or Calculus I,II, then those credits must appear on the bottom of your transcript.
 If they do not, then you are officially missing those required courses for the major/concentration, and you must then speak with your College or GS advisor ASAP to have those advance placement credits posted.

 - Math High School credits: If you have high school math credits that exempts you from Calculus I, then you must obtain written certification from the math department, and have that sent to the economics department (ly38).